davis0119/GoWar/README.md

    - Prompt 'y' to enter the game. 'help' will always be a keyword to provide more information.
    - Each round, you will be asked to 'Wage battle'.
 This represents a round in War (both players draw a card).
    - In the event where both players draw the same card, you will be given an option to continue with the War Event or to forfeit the war.
 Forfeiting may be handy if you remember you have very valuable cards near the top of your deck and do not wish to risk them.
+2. You may exit the program by declining to continue the battle and not re-declaring War.

 # License
 MIT License